 We do soil-testing and apply organic compost and other organic soil amendments to increase the percentage of organic matter in the soil, balance pH and nutrients.

 Cover crops are an easy and natural way of returning nutrients that have been used by crops to the soil.
 Cover crops are generally mixes of legumes and grasses which are planted in the fall and moved or tilled under in the spring.

 For the bulk of our irrigation needs we use t-tape, which is a thin hose with small, evenly spaced holes that emit water directly to the roots of the plants.
 In addition to reducing our overall water consumption, drip tape allows us to get water directly to the roots where it is needed, reducing evaporation and improving plant health.

 This is one of the most important elements of sustainable farming.
 Because different plants remove different nutrients in different amounts from the soil, it is a good idea to rotate what crop is grown in a certain bed every year.
-As this is our first year, we have not yet rotated our crops, but have planted them by plant family, according to a crop rotation schedule.
-In this way, we are preparing to give back to the soil as best we can in the coming years.
+Soil is a living, breathing thing that must be cared for, above all else, in the interest of growing crops.

 Leaves, branches, weeds, vegetable waste, kitchen scraps, and animal manure are layered together, kept moist, and turned regularly to create beautiful compost and move towards a closed-loop system.